Jeff Johnson (footballer)

 Jeffrey David Johnson (born 26 November 1953) is a Welsh former footballer.
-In addition to his club career – playing over 400 games in the Football League, he also represented his country at youth and under-23 level.
+In addition to his club career – playing over 400 games in the Football League, he represented his country at youth and under-23 level.

-He began his career at Manchester City in 1970, and played on loan at Swansea City in 1972, before joining Crystal Palace the following year.
-He moved on to Sheffield Wednesday in 1976, and was voted Player of the Year in 1980, and helped the club to win promotion out of the Third Division in 1979–80.
-He signed with Newport County in 1981, before moving on to Gillingham the next year.
-He joined Port Vale in June 1985, and played a minor role in the club's promotion out of the Fourth Division, before he joined non-league Barrow in May 1986.
+He began his career at Manchester City in 1970.
+He played on loan at Swansea City in 1972 before joining Crystal Palace the following year.
+He moved on to Sheffield Wednesday in 1976, was voted Player of the Year in 1980, and helped the club to win promotion out of the Third Division in 1979–80.
+He signed with Newport County in 1981 before moving on to Gillingham the next year.
+He joined Port Vale in June 1985 and played a minor role in the club's promotion out of the Fourth Division before he joined non-League Barrow in May 1986.